Faculty Grant Opportunities

 - A detailed plan for assessment on the effectiveness of course revisions.

-- A dissemination plan is provided which agrees to (at a minimum) report results and outcomes at a WaS Event.
+- A dissemination plan is provided which agrees to (at a minimum) report results and outcomes at an IDEAS Alliance Event.

-- Campus location – attempts will be made to support educators on different campuses.
+- Note: Campus location – attempts will be made to support educators on different campuses.

 2019 Summer Grant Recipients